 -Ensemble should consider time restraints and technology availability.
 These parameters are designed to form a creative container to spark your imaginations and deepen your exploration.

-Companies may submit a recorded version of their work, or perform live on Zoom or other platforms.
-The company is responsible for submitting a link to the regional coordinator for the respondents to access their work.
+Companies may submit a recorded version of their work.
+The company is responsible for submitting a link to the regional coordinator for the respondents to access their work before 5pm, Pacific Standard Time (PST) on February 5, 2021.

 Companies should adhere to the 2021 Devising Health & Safety Protocols & Guidelines